joanvila/aioredlock/README.rst

 How it works
 ------------

-The Aioredlock constructor takes the host and the port where the Redis instance is running as parameters.
+The Aioredlock constructor takes a list of connections (host and port) where the Redis instances are running as a required parameter.
 In order to acquire the lock, the ``lock`` function should be called.
 If the lock operation is successful, ``lock.valid`` will be true.

 From that moment, the lock is valid until the ``unlock`` function is called or when the 10 seconds timeout is reached.